osowski/osowski.github.io/about.md

 ![Rick Osowski](/img/osowski-headshot-compressed.jpg)

 Rick Osowski is a Solution Architect for IBM Cloud.
-With over 12 years of technical experience in IBM's middleware and business process management capabilities, Rick now focuses on hybrid cloud applications for the company's expanding client base, building on [IBM Bluemix](https://console.ng.bluemix.net/).
-He has a Bachelor's degree in Computer Science from Penn State University and considers himself hopelessly addicted to scripting and automating wherever possible.
+With over 16 years of technical experience in IBM's middleware and business process management capabilities, Rick now focuses on hybrid cloud applications for the company's expanding client base, building on [IBM Cloud](https://cloud.ibm.com/).
+He has a Bachelor's Degree in Computer Science from Penn State University and considers himself hopelessly addicted to scripting and automating wherever possible.

 When not strategically placed in front of a computer, Rick enjoys playing hockey, traveling, and Magic: The Gathering.